petr-motejlek/cv/index.md

 - Able to work as a leader (experience with managing people, being a Product Owner and Scrum Master), however prefers being a highly engaged member of a development team.

-## Dislikes and Gets Demotivated By
+## I Dislike and Get Demotivated By
 - Organizational politics.
 - Complex organizational ladders and hierarchy.
 - Thinking of people as “resources” and thinking they can deliver the best output when working on more than one project.